GLOBAL MARKETS-Stocks tumble on inflation fears, Treasury yields jump

 Investors are "worried that when we get to the back half of this year, the Fed is going to be so aggressive with raising interest rates that they're going to take the economy into a recession."

-Britain's pound and government bond yields fell sharply after the BoE raised rates to their highest since 2009 and warned the UK economy was at risk of recession.
+Britain's pound and government bond yields fell sharply after the BoE raised rates to their highest since 2009 to counter inflation heading above 10% and warned the UK economy was at risk of recession.

 "The German economy is programmed for a downturn," said Thomas Gitzel, chief economist at VP Bank.